Ismaestro/angular-example-app/README.md

 npm run bundle-report      | Build and run webpack-bundle-analyzer over stats json npm run release            | Create a new release using standard-version npm run update             | Update the project dependencies with ng update

+### Angular Universal and i18n

+This project is deployed in firebase using Angular Universal and the official i18n.
+You can navigate throw every language and reload (and share) every page in the application without losing context.
+This is very useful for SEO purposes and you almost have a ready for production app.
+Remember that while developing you should not change the language because of SSR every language requires a new build of the hole application.
+If you want to translate the messages you can use this awesome tool, [Tiny Translator](https://martinroob.github.io/tiny-translator/en/#/translate) following [this tutorial](https://github.com/martinroob/ngx-i18nsupport/wiki/Tutorial-for-using-xliffmerge-with-angular-cli).

 ### Firebase